-The highlight of the operation came when the NVA forces made a futile attack on Fire Support Base Burt.
+The highlight of the operation came when the NVA forces made a futile attack on the night laarger position known as Fire Support Base Burt.
 The furious battle at Sui Cut turned out to be one of the largest enemy losses in a single attack during the Vietnam conflict.